newjersey/innovation.nj.gov/content/_blog/2025-09-10-permit-drafter.md

 Then, the content strategist simply uses a checklist to audit the gen AI’s draft (more on this below), and edit it into the final version.

+BREAKOUT BOX:
+## ***Tips for honing LLM prompts***
+*In honing the prompts (“prompt engineering”), LLMs have their own attributes to test \- which many have written about.
+Here’s what made a big difference for us:*
+* *The wording of prompts themselves, especially being direct, sharp, and exact (e.g., “list out three” instead of “list a few”)*
+* *Ask the LLM to articulate what about the prompt is unclear, how you might improve it, or its interpretation of the prompt.
+This gave us very helpful feedback to hone the prompts*
+* *Include successful examples of what you want it to generate (even just one will help, though we included 15 for the Permit Drafter)*
+* *Use a variety of different types of prompts in the same sequence (e.g., persona definition, examples, self-auditing, etc.)*
+* *Have the LLM review what it wrote and the prompts given, and have it revise the draft again using the original instructions (and list out what changed)*
+* *Split up long prompt instructions.
+(For example: We had originally combined our internal editorial guidelines with the plain language guidelines, but it was too much context in one prompt.
+When separated, the results were substantially better.)*
+* *Have the LLM list sources cited, including whether the information is directly taken from a source or if it was written information that was inferred from sources*

 Our team learned a lot from building a product with gen AI, especially how to build it into existing processes and workflows strategically.
 Here are three key lessons from this experience:

 ## **Make sure non-technical team members can independently experiment with prompts**